 I am the proud husband of an amazing, God-fearing woman, Andrea; the proud father of three great kids, Ashley, Wyatt and Alexa; and the son of a strong, (sometimes stubborn) southern woman, Judy, who never expected anything less than my best.
 My character, humor, emotional and firm personality all come from my past and present interactions with my family and friends whom I cherish and hold dear to my heart.
 Without them in my life, I would just be a shell of a man.

-Yeah, I said it.
-I love to write but not a big reader.
-Don't get me wrong, I have read multiple books from Fiction to Nonfiction to self help/motivational books.
-I know a good writer is also a great reader.
-My problem is everything you read in the first paragraph.
-I have a great life with my wife and kids, plus I work a lot, driving a trash truck (Imagine that, a trash truck driver who is an Author) and I do a lot of work around my own house.
-I was a carpenter most of my life so I do a lot of my own work on our property.
-So having time to write or read is limited because let's face it, when I finally sit down at the end of the day and open my laptop, that's when the true battle begins.
-You would swear I was bobbing for apples.
+As a hard-working, blue-collar Christian who loves to create stories, I must confess...I'm not much of reader.
+Don't get me wrong, I have my favorite authors and I've read plenty of books including fiction, non-fiction, self-help and motivational books.
+I know a good writer is also a good reader.
+But allow me to share a little more...My wife, kids and I have a great life.
+But I work long hours.
+And I was a carpenter most of my life, so I do a lot of my own work on our property.
+Right now, it's truly a balancing act for me - work, time with the family and writing; having time to read is very limited.
+Let's face it, when I finally sit down at the end of the day and open my laptop to write, the true battle begins; you would swear I was bobbing for apples!

 Mahlon & Judy

 I was born in West Virginia and grew up in the little hick town of Roderfield.
 My mother and father, Lonnie and Judy owned a clothing/8-track/CB radio store in town for over twelve years in the '70s and early '80s.
 I always had my choice of music to listen to with a variety of genres.
 This explains my current heavy metal and country music playlist.
 Music is a strong motivator for my writing.